 Our tour includes: 7 nights in central London (continental breakfast inc.); London Transport Oyster Card; walking tours on 5 days; Open London excursion; selected admissions and three pub lunches.
-Participants will also receive an exclusive hand-bound travel journal.
+Participants will also receive an exclusive travel journal.

 For information and bookings contact: Jean Price our travel consultant.

 Your guides for this unique exploration of London are John Atkin with artist Jo Scott B.

-John Atkin is a well known local historian and walking tour guide in Vancouver and author (SkyTrain Explorer and Vancouver Walks).
+John Atkin is a well known civic historian and walking tour guide in Vancouver and author (SkyTrain Explorer, Vancouver Walks and Changing City).

 Jo Scott B is a well known Vancouver artist who has been artist in residence at the Gulf of Georgia Cannery Historic Site.